ashayaan/key_value_store/README.md

 # Data Store Server
 This project implements a Python based multi-client data storage server with transaction support.
 The server allows clients to interact with a data store that supports basic operations like PUT, GET, DELETE, and also transaction management operations like BEGIN, COMMIT, and ROLLBACK.

+#### Transaction methodology
+I manage transaction records through a dictionary.
+For each user, an entry is created in this dictionary, utilizing the thread's unique ID as the key and maintaining a stack as the corresponding value.
+Within this stack, each element is a list that captures the executed commands during a transaction.
+When a user initiates a transaction using the "BEGIN" command, a new stack entry is created for that thread's ID.
+As each command is processed within the transaction, I update the data and add the command to the transaction stack.
+In case of a command failure, I revert all prior commands within the stack and terminate the ongoing transaction.
+This action effectively restores the data to the state at the start of the most recent user transaction.
+On successful execution of all commands, when the user issues a "COMMIT" command, I remove the current transaction from the stack.
+This guarantees that all modifications to the data become irreversible.

+An alternative strategy to implement rollback and commit functionality in transactions involves utilizing a local data store.
+With this approach, for each transaction, a separate local data store is maintained.
+During the transaction, any changes are applied to this local store.
+If any command within the transaction fails, the local data store is discarded.
+Conversely, upon hitting the "COMMIT" command, the global store is updated with the contents of the local data store.
+I opted against employing this method primarily to conserve memory usage.

 ### Assumptions
 <ul>
     <li> Syntactical errors within the command are not regarded as failures and will not trigger a check to determine if a transaction can be committed. </li>